openebs-archive/openebs-docs/docs/troubleshooting.md

    **Note:** The duration is arrived depending on the average time taken for the bug to manifest from the time a pod starts.

-2. Create a Kubernetes job to run logger using the `kubectl apply -f debugjob.yaml` command.
+2. Create a Kubernetes job to run logger using the below command.

+    `kubectl apply -f debugjob.yaml`

 3. This job will run for the duration specified in the previous steps.

 4. The logs thus collected are placed in a logbundle (tarball) in */mnt* directory of the node in which the debug pod was scheduled.

-5. Logs will be available in the node in which the debug pod/logger is scheduled when you run  a `kubectl get pod -o wide` command.
+5. Logs will be available in the node in which the debug pod/logger is scheduled when you run below

+   command.

+    `kubectl get pod -o wide`

 6. Attach this log support bundle while raising issues on the OpenEBS repository.